-Resubmission can take place once only.
 The maximum time permitted for resubmission for all candidates is normally 12 months from the date of the meeting of the RDEB at which the decision is made.
-An extension beyond this period may be granted by the RDEB only in exceptional circumstances.
-A revised dissertation will not be accepted if submitted after the time permitted, in which case candidature for the degree will lapse.
+An extension beyond this period can be granted by the RDEB only in exceptional circumstances.
+A revised dissertation will not be accepted if submitted after the time permitted, in which case the candidate will be deemed to have withdrawn due to lack of time.